-() The TOE version format is 3.0.x where x define a minor version linked to fix versionning data defined in the CPLC for eTravel and defined in the chapter §1.3 TOE Identification.
+() The TOE version format is 2.5.A.x.y where x.y are the application revision defined in the CPLC for eTravel.

 The TOE identification is provided by the Card Production Life Cycle Data (CPLCD).
 These data are available by executing a dedicated command.